owen2345/batches-task-processor/README.md

 ## Task api
   - `task.start!` starts the task (initializes the jobs)
-  - `task.cancel` cancels the task and stops processing the items
+  - `task.cancel` cancels the task at any time and stops processing the items
   - `task.export` exports the items that were processed in a csv file
-  - `task.items` returns the items that were processed
+  - `task.items` returns the items that were processed so far
-    Each item includes the following attributes: `# { result: "value returned from the process_item callback", error_details: "error message from the process_message callback if failed" }`
+    Each item includes the following attributes: `# { key: 'value from items', result: "value returned from the process_item callback", error_details: "error message from the process_message callback if failed" }`

 ## TODO
 - update tests